 The national average cost of a standard efficiency natural gas furnace ranges from $2,150 to $5,900 with most homeowners paying around $3,100.
-The price may vary based on brand, complexity of install, and the efficiency of the unit.
+The price may vary based on brand, complexity of install, and the efficiency of the new unit.
 Get free estimates from furnace replacement pros near you.

-A new furnace will be more efficient, last longer, and will save you money in the long-term because of efficiencies and you won’t have to keep calling the repair technician.
+A new furnace will be more efficient, last longer, and will save you money on utility costs in the long-term because of efficiencies and you won’t have to keep calling the repair technician.
 If you’re thinking about replacing your existing furnace or choosing which one to install in your new home during the construction phase, consult with a licensed furnace installation professional to help.
 Your furnace pro can evaluate your home and determine the most cost-effective and best way to heat it.

 The national average cost of a standard efficiency natural gas furnace ranges from $2,150 to $5,900 with most homeowners paying around $3,100.
-The price may vary based on brand, complexity of install, and the efficiency of the unit.
+The price may vary based on brand, complexity of install, and the efficiency of the new unit.

 |Furnace Type||Average Costs||Cost per 100,000 BTU|